azuredevcollege/trainingdays/day3/challenges/01-challenge-cosmosdb.md

 #### Aggerations, Functions etc

-Of course, Cosmos DB also supports aggregations, functions, geo-spatial data, triggers, subqueries, and much more.
+Of course, Cosmos DB also supports aggregations, functions, geo-spatial data handling, triggers, subqueries, and much more.
 To give you an impression, what is possible, here are a few queries you can try on the _product_ and _customer_ container.

 ##### Get the average price of products by category